RUSEGroup12/SE/8_Database/README4.txt

 Each time a new data tuple is recorded in the users home, the data is sent to the file and the algorithm calculates new parameters.

-Otherwise the server has a python dictionary that saves the data
+Otherwise the server has a python dictionary that saves the data.
+No database was needed.